OpenNebula/docs/source/open_cluster_deployment/storage_setup/lvm_drivers.rst

 SAN Datastore
 ================================================================================

-This storage configuration assumes that Hosts have access to storage devices (LUNs) exported by an Storage Area Network (SAN) server ussing a suitible protocol like iSCSI or Fiber Channel.
+This storage configuration assumes that Hosts have access to storage devices (LUNs) exported by an Storage Area Network (SAN) server using a suitable protocol like iSCSI or Fiber Channel.
 The Hosts will interface the devices through the LVM abstraction layer.
 Virtual Machines run from a LV (logical volume) device instead of plain files.
 This reduces the overhead of having a filesystem in place and thus it may increase I/O performance.

 Front-end Setup
 ================================================================================